njayp/ophis/examples/README.md

 Run `make build` to build all examples to `ophis/bin`.

-### kubectl
+### kubectl and helm

-The `kubectl` example shows how easy it is to turn a complex CLI into an MCP server using njayp/ophis.
+The `kubectl` and `helm` examples show how easy it is to turn a complex CLI into an MCP server using njayp/ophis.

 ### make